If you’re an artist or a crafter who loves creating handmade goods, you might have wondered how to sell on Etsy.

-Etsy is an e-commerce website that hosts thousands of smaller sellers who set up their own “shops” on the website.
-So think of it as eBay in a sense, but with a focus on reputable sellers who make their own products.
+Etsy is an e-commerce website that hosts thousands of smaller sellers all over the world who set up their own little “shops” on the website.
+The concept is similar to eBay, but with a focus on reputable sellers who make their own products.

 Why Etsy is a Great Choice

-Here are some of the biggest reasons why people choose Etsy over other e-commerce stores like Shopify or eBay:
+Here are some of the biggest reasons why people choose Etsy over other e-commerce marketplaces like eBay:

 - It’s very easy to get started.
 Etsy is extremely user-friendly.
 You can have your business set up and running in one day.